QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What do I do today :
 - I try to understand "Day7_57. " challenge although I feel so sleepy and exhausted for stressful school exams.
 I feel very sleepy now.
 Happy Coding!

+Day 39/100 : 12 November 2025, Wednesday (≈5 mins; >1 hour❌)
+> What do I done this day :
+- I try to solve a little bit of "Day7_57. " challenge by adding a player_lives variable.
+Today I must studying physics and chemistry exams tomorrow and feel overwhelmed hehehehe lol.